by Amy Scholten, MPH

 Description of the Procedure

-An incision will be made just under your rib cage or in your abdomen.
-The adrenal gland will be carefully separated from the kidney.
-The gland will then be removed through the incision.
+An incision will be made under the rib cage or abdomen.
+The adrenal gland will then be removed through the incision.
 The incision will be closed with stitches or staples.
 A bandage will be placed over the site.

-The doctor may choose to place a tiny, flexible tube into the area where the gland was removed.
-This tube will drain any fluids that may build up after surgery.
-It will be removed within 1 week after your operation.
+The doctor may place a tiny tube into the area where the gland was removed.
+The tube will drain fluids that may build up after surgery.
+It will be taken out within one week after surgery.

 Immediately After Procedure

-The adrenal gland(s) will be sent to a lab to be examined.
+The adrenal gland(s) will be sent to a lab to be checked.
 You will be sent to a recovery room.

 How Long Will It Take?